ThomasMSmit/GetGameCodes/TESTING.md

 - *Cause:* Have not found the direct cause of why it is aligning right only on that page.
 It might have taken some styling from the content above it somehow.

 - *Solution:* Wrapping the block content in base.hmtl inside a empty div has resolved the issue.
 Most likely because this seperated the content from the footer completely, making sure the footer does not take on any styling from the content.

+**Not able to find the column for first and last name in the user information.**

+- *Cause:* I have not found what the direct cause of the issue was.
+The most likely cause is that something went wrong with migrating, but after reapplying migrations the error was not fixed.

+- *Solution:* Seeing as I did not need these columns per se, I removed the first and last name colums from their respective models.

+**Automatic emails were not being send after checkout or as email verification for a new user.**

+- *Cause:* In the heroku config variables of my app, Deployment was set to 0 but was still in enviroment.
+So emails were send to local enviroment.

+- *Solution:* Removing Development from the confic variables completely solved the issue.

+**Error being shown when trying to open product details.**

+- *Cause:* The column for the reviews was not found as i did not add them to the postgres database.

+- *Solution:* Making new fixtures after adding the reviews in the Django admin and loading them to postgres resolved the issue.